NeKoRoSYS/NeKoRoSYS/README.md

 <br>

+<h3>My Specialties</h3>

+Below are the following skills I am confident with:
+- Linux SysAd & Ricing
+- Game Development
+- Discord Chatbots Development
+- REST API Backend
+- Frontend and Backend Web Developemnt

+Commissions are open, and I am also available for hire.
+If your project does not fall in any of these categories, you are still welcome to contact me to discuss any possibilities.
+Price varies depending on complexity/time spent.

 <!--
 My profeciency for each category varies but I do have a grasp on their core concepts and essential dos and don'ts.
 Though, I have lately been dipping myself into learning C++ so I can develop a basic 3D game engine for fun.